 9. Have you found somewhere to move to already?

 To help you along the way, you can also download MG Legal’s Property Conveyancing Solicitor’s useful list of questions, here.

 It’s incredibly cliché, we know, but location really can be important.
 Now, we’re not talking about geographical location: we mean the location of the house on the plot of land.
 Consider this: you’re buying your dream home; however, you want to make a few changes: maybe an extension to the upstairs, a new orangery, or an extension to the side of the house.
 Whatever changes you want to make, think about whether this will be possible where the house is positioned on the land.

 If the house is central, with plenty of room for your extension on either side, then no problem.
 Also, consider any future improvements you may want to make to your new home before committing to buy the house.

 #5 You don’t need to worry about giving the house a 60-minute makeover

-It can seem so easy to get wrapped up in the house not being for you just because the décor isn’t to your taste.
-However, remember that once exchange and completion have taken place, you can decorate your new house to your heart’s content.
+It can be easy to get wrapped up in a house not being for you just because the décor isn’t quite to your taste.
+However, remember that you can decorate your new house to your heart’s content once exchange and completion have taken place.